treethought/flow/specs/access-node-architecture/index.md

 - Served using 1:1 communication (likely gRPC over web sockets)
 - Permissioned (not intended to be exposed to the public)
 - Provides an abstraction layer so clients don’t need to interact with the Flow network directly
-- The API accesses data from the `Execution Data Service` and `Protocol State Service`
+- The API accesses data from the `Execution Data Module` and `Protocol State Module`

 # Refactoring detailed diagrams
 ### Starting Point